aimeele97/DataScience_PythonProjects/Kaggle Competition/Insurance_Claim_Prediction/README.md

-Here's the updated README with a section for the prediction model added.
 # Vehicle Insurance Claim Analysis - Prediction

 This project analyzes a dataset related to vehicle insurance claims to derive insights and potentially inform policy adjustments.